pa2si/tortuga/README.md

-v 0.6.1
+v 0.7.0

 What's new:

-- border around event cards
-- flex order adapted for programs (image in mobile version first)
-- new logo implemented with lots of responsive settings for links and image and nav-center padding
+- contact section with buttons for privacy and imprint
+- overall redesigned common sections with background

 Done: